'Success? Failure?' Rating: ★★★★★

 The total cost to build this system was around NZ$300, excluding the PV panel.

-If anyone is interested, the laser-cutting template I used to make the fan boxes is available free from my Ponoko showroom.
+If anyone is interested, the (Ponoko) laser-cutting template I used to make the fan boxes is available here.
 Please bear in mind that you'll need to source additional materials to make the finished item, as per the following instructions.

 The fan boxes are where everything comes together on this project.
 There are two of them - one for each end of the twin ducting run.
 They are where the ducting is married to the fans; where the power is supplied to the fans; and where air intake/outlet coaming is attached.